ilrg/ilrg.github.io/Pages/Server/Webmin_Setup.md

 ```
 sudo apt install webmin
 ```

     - Type `Y` when asked if you want to continue
+- Important: In the next step you will enable the firewall.
+Do not close out of your terminal before disabling it!
+You may be unable to get back in if the firewall is enabled.
+There will also be a warning telling you that you may lose connections; this is okay, just be sure not to close the terminal window.
 - Configure the firewall and then reload it for the changes to take effect
 ```
 sudo ufw enable